 Community members can pick up prepared meals and bagged groceries at 228 North Winooski Avenue in Burlington.
 The Homebound Grocery Delivery Program will deliver groceries and meals to older adults and people with disabilities.

-Starting March 25th, we will be distributing groceries on Mondays, Wednesdays, and Fridays from 9 a.m. – 4 p.m.
-This change will allow our staff and volunteers to sanitize our building, collect food, and prepare more boxes to meet the increased need.
+We are distributing groceries on Mondays, Wednesdays, and Fridays from 9 a.m. – 4 p.m.
+This allows our staff and volunteers to sanitize our building, collect food, and prepare more boxes to meet the increased need.